Empress36/Call-Center-Data-Analysis-Power-BI-/README.md

 *   **Enhance Operational Efficiency:** Identify opportunities to reduce call duration, improve first-call resolution, and streamline processes.
 *   **Track Performance Over Time:** Monitor trends over time to assess the impact of changes and identify areas for continuous improvement.
 *   **Provide Actionable Insights:** Generate insights that can be used to inform decisions, such as agent training, process improvements, and technology investments.
+## Tools Used
+The dashboard was built using the following tools and technologies:
+Power BI - Main data visualization platform used for report creation SQL - For data cleaning and preprocessing
+DAX (Data Analysis Expressions) - For calculated measures, dynamic visuals and conditional logic Data Modelling - For creating relationship among tables